Rails CanCan

 end

-the authorization will still be performed no matter what is returned here.Changing Defaults
+check_authorization only ensures that authorization is performed.
+If you have authorize_resource the authorization will still be performed no matter what is returned here.Changing Defaults

 CanCan makes two assumptions about your application.